Jahid-Riaad/EMCS/README.md

 # EMCS
 EMCS project's repository

-Please clone this project into your local system and try follow the mentioned obligations after opening it.
+Please clone this project into your local system and try to follow the mentioned obligations after opening it in an IDE.